andredini93/BestBlogs/README.md

 2. Make the data persisted, instead of in-memory
 3. Add documentation to your API (e.g. /swagger/v1/swagger.json)
 4. "Containerize" your application (e.g. Dockerfile)

-## Uploading
-If you struggle at any time when uploading your solution, you can upload to a private GitHub repository and we will review it.

-## Good luck!